MattChiaro/random-password-gen/README.md

 An additional planned feature would be to randomize the newPassword array prior to joining it into a string, as this would prevent the first characters of the password to match the order in which prompts were selected (see feature request in github issues)

+Please note, there is a bug that shows up periodically, documented in github issues. this WILL cause your password length to be incorrect if you encounter it!
+Slowly answer the prompts and everything will work as planned.

 ## Installation